Joris Thijssen

 Joris Thijssen (born 19 April 1974) is a Dutch environmental activist and politician.
 After studying aerospace engineering, he started working for the environmental organization Greenpeace.
 He participated in numerous protest actions, leading to a number of arrests and a criminal record.
 In 2016, he became co-director of Greenpeace Netherlands.
 He left his job to participate in the 2021 general election, in which he was elected to the House of Representatives.
-There, he represents the Labour Party.
+There, he represents the Labour Party until November 2025.

 Early life and education

-He was born in 1974 in the Gelderland city Arnhem, and he studied aerospace engineering at Delft University of Technology starting in 1992, graduating cum laude in 2000.
+He was born in 1974 in the Gelderland city of Arnhem.
+His father ran a scooter importing business.
+Thijssen studied aerospace engineering at Delft University of Technology starting in 1992, graduating cum laude in 2000.
 He was a member of the student rowing club DSR Proteus-Eretes.
 He traveled around the world after his second year of study.
 According to Thijssen, this made him think about how humans are affecting the planet.
 For his thesis about landing a lunar lander on the south pole, he interned at the European Space Agency (ESA) for two years under the supervision of astronaut Wubbo Ockels.
 Thijssen's father died when Joris was twenty years old.
 He later also studied philosophy and anthropology at the University of Amsterdam and Leiden University, and he has received an executive MBA degree from Erasmus University Rotterdam.

 He applied for a job as an astronaut at the ESA in 2008, but was not chosen.